 As well, you can visit the Larnaka castle which sits right on the beach.

-The water itself is gently sloped and remains shallow for a fair ways out, so you can easily take a stroll in the water without worrying about getting soaked if you don’t want to.
+The water itself gently slopes and remains shallow a fair ways out.
+You can easily take a stroll in the water without worrying about getting soaked if you don’t want to.

 Down the coast about twenty minutes from Pafos, lies the mythical Petra tou Romiou, also known as Aphrodite’s Rock.
 According to myth, it is the place that the Greek Goddess Aphrodite was born – emerging from the sea foam.

 It is said that if you swim around the rock, you will be granted with youth and graceful aging.
-We decided to not try to test this superstition out however, as the water here was pretty rough, and we didn’t want to get thrashed against the rocks.
+We decided to not test this superstition.
+The water here is pretty rough, and we didn’t want to get thrashed against the rocks.

 Instead we elected to have a picnic on the beach with pita, hummus, yogurt, and wine.

 Getting down to the beach can be a little bit tricky, as the tunnel which takes under the road and onto the beach isn’t obvious at first.
-It’s located next to the restaurant with the same name.
+The entrance is next to the restaurant with the same name.

 The beach itself is very much a rocky beach, with stones, pebbles, and boulders primarily being present.
 Not the greatest place to lay out, but the location is very scenic and quite iconic.

 The water here, is far rougher than the other beaches as it sits on a point of land that juts out.
-Strong currents, cold water, and a steep and almost immediate drop off make this beach not super friendly for young children or weak swimmers.
+Strong currents, cold water, and a steep, immediate drop off make this beach not friendly for young or weak swimmers.
 However, it’s awesome for one key feature: the jumping rock.

-Just about fifteen feet out into the water sits a pretty large rock mount, and as we witnessed – you can climb it and jump off into the waves.
-Some of the people were really being risky and making huge dives and just barely skimming the rocks, while others were showing off with flips.
+About fifteen feet into the water sits a large rock mount.
+As we witnessed – you can climb it and jump off into the waves.
+Some of the people were really risky and making huge dives just barely skimming the rocks.
+Meanwhile, others were showing off with flips.

-I decided that I wanted to jump too, so I followed someone’s lead on climbing the wet, vertical, and sharp rock.
-It was a little difficult at first to climb, the rock was very slick and sharp (I actually did cut my hand a little) and was quite literally – vertical.
+I decided to jump too, so I followed someone’s lead on climbing the wet, vertical, and sharp rock.
+It was a little difficult at first to climb, the rock was very slick, sharp, and quite literally vertical.
 But once about ten feet up, the rock began to slope and it was far easier to climb.
 It was fun to climb and jump from – I do regret only doing it once.

 There are many, many more beaches on Cyprus that we simply didn’t make it to for whatever reasons.
-But you can check out the key beaches that we wish we had made it to here – we really wish we could have made it to Ayia Napa:
+Check out the key beaches that we wish we had made it to here.
+We really wish we could got to Ayia Napa: